-All relevant functions of AGCS SE are regularly involved in both operational risk assessment and operational risk event analysis.
-For this reason, possible structural weaknesses that could affect the company as a whole and possibly indicate a concentration of operational risks are identified in good time.
-Depending on need, appropriate countermeasures are taken as part of the risk management system.
+The relevant functions of AGCS SE are involved in operational risk assessment and operational risk event analysis on a regular basis.
+In light of this, potential structural weaknesses that could impact the company as a whole and potentially indicate a concentration of operational risks are identified at an early stage.
+The risk management system includes the implementation of appropriate countermeasures, contingent upon the specific needs identified.

-In addition to the selection of categories, two parameters influence the operational risk capital model: the frequency, in other words, the expected number of a category's risks events during one year and the severity, or the highest expected individual loss incurred in a category within a period of 20 years.
-Both parameters are analyzed as part of the risk capital calculation, representative for the respective categories.
+In addition to the categories selected, two parameters influence the operational risk capital model: the frequency, or the expected number of a category'srisk events during one year, and the severity, or the highest expected individual loss incurred in a category within a period of 20 years.
+Both parameters are analyzed as part of the risk capital calculation, which is representative of the respective categories.
 The model is particularly sensitive to changes in the severity, while changes in the frequency have a minor impact.
 These model specifics are discussed with experts as part of the parameterization of the internal risk capital model to ensure that the experts are familiar with the model specifics and that the model behaves in line with the risk profile of AGCS SE.